spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/data-import/data-import-categories/merchandising-setup/product-merchandising/file-details-product-quantity.csv.md

 ---
 title: File details- product_quantity.csv
 originalLink: https://documentation.spryker.com/2021080/docs/file-details-product-quantitycsv
+originalArticleId: 9959fdc1-deed-48a2-9cea-46c272cb247f
 redirect_from:
   - /2021080/docs/file-details-product-quantitycsv
   - /2021080/docs/en/file-details-product-quantitycsv
+  - /docs/file-details-product-quantitycsv
+  - /docs/en/file-details-product-quantitycsv
 ---

-This article contains content of the *product_quantity.csv* file to configure [Product Quantity](https://documentation.spryker.com/docs/product-quantity-restrictions) Store information on your Spryker Demo Shop.
+This article contains content of the *product_quantity.csv* file to configure [Product Quantity](https://documentation.spryker.com/2021080/docs/product-quantity-restrictions) Store information on your Spryker Demo Shop.

 ## Headers & mandatory fields
 These are the header fields to be included in the .csv file: